-Use the rules outlined in this guide to build up consistent and accurate references.
-Often you will construct your reference from information about the Author, Date of Publication, Publisher etc., that you have available to you.
-This will often be presented to you on the title page of the book or prominent on the resource you are using.
-Library OneSearch may also provide helpful detail.
+Use the rules outlined in this guide to build up consistent and accurate Harvard style references.
+Construct your reference from information about the Author, Date of Publication, Publisher etc., that is presented to you on the title page of the book or prominent on the resource you are using.
+Library OneSearch will also provide the information you need for an accurate reference for those sources made available by NTU Library.